LucDEWI/Master_Proef_Fase_2/README.md

 ## Utils
 Contains the functions for the trainingsproces and evaluation of the network.
 Also contains functions related to the dataset.

+## Test results

+Contains test results obtained during the making of the masters thesis.

 ## Eval_ggcnn.py
 Script to perfom an evaluation of the network.
 Futher explained in use.